 Outpatient addiction treatment is the best option for individuals who need flexibility in treatment.
 You can enter outpatient care to start your recovery if your substance abuse experience is less severe.
 In many cases, residential treatment is the main recommendation.
 But outpatient care is also available and effective during this time.
 While this is true, where a patient is admitted and at what time depends on the individual and the nature of their situation.

-As every patient and their situations are different, each facility will design a program that works for each individual, tailor-made to their needs.
+As every patient and their situation is different, each facility will design a program that works for each individual, tailor-made to their needs.
 Outpatient treatment typically lasts for four to six weeks, with a requirement of 30 hours a week for treatment.
 During this time, clients can express more of their independence.
-However, it is important to note, that individuals will still have access to a daily schedule of treatment and therapy while returning home each night to your family and other responsibilities.
+However, it is important to note that individuals will still have access to a daily schedule of treatment and therapy while returning home each night to your family and other responsibilities.

 Easing Into an Independent Life